Bottleneck Profiles and Discrete Prokhorov Metrics for Persistence Diagrams

 \end{defn} Plugging in $f = id$ gives the Prokhorov distance, plugging in $f\equiv 1$ recovers the bottleneck distance (this is why this function is admissible even though it is not superadditive).

 Intuitively, for $n\in \N$, plugging in $f\equiv n$ (although this is \textit{not} an admissible function) gives the $n$th bottleneck.

 For two Prokhorov-close PDs, we require the number (=counting measure) of unmatched points to be small.
 Points with small persistence get matched to the diagonal and thus do not blow up the Prokhorov distance.
 Hence it is robust with respect to noise.

 \begin{exmp} Assume $f$ is invertible.
-Recall the situation of Example \ref{exmp:singletons}: $X=\{x\}$ and $Y=\{y\}$ both consist of one point each and assume that $d(x,y)<d(x,x')+d(y,y')$, where the prime denotes the projection to the diagonal.
-That means that $x\mapsto y$ is an optimal matching.
-Consequently, the bootleneck profile looks as follows:
+Recall the situation of Example \ref{exmp:singletons}: $X=\{x\}$ and $Y=\{y\}$ both consist of one point each and we assume that $d(x,y)<d(x,x')+d(y,y')$, where the prime denotes the projection to the diagonal.
+We saw that the bottleneck profile looks as follows:

 It follows that

 \end{exmp}